mathkimchi/singularity/DEVLOG.md

 Ok, to start very simple, I did some basic events and requests.
 I'll commit now bc I want to make incremental progress.

+I realized that I could also have a seperate event source for each packet type.
+There's not really a benefit to this I see for event and requests.
+But for queue-response maybe this could be really good.
+(I mean, I guess protocol extensions could work with this, but it's fine bro.)

+Also, I think handle makes more sense than handler.

+Previously, the client handle would be implemented by the client and the server handle was implemented by the server.
+I think both should be implemented by the protocol itself so I can have more of the complicated logic hidden from both sides, and it could also be dangerous to let them directly call each other.

+Ok, I implemented the server and client handles.
+It was actually very easy.
+I suppose the challenge will be in using them.